Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 6. Now media can be played.

 ## FairPlay DRM
-Apple FairPlay technology can be used on Apple devices - iOS/ipadOS and Safari on macOS.
+Apple FairPlay technology can be used on Apple devices - iOS/ipadOS and with Safari on macOS.
 First of all, you need to get AFP Certificate from Apple and configure your EZDRM FairPlay account.
 Instruction about how to do that you can find in your EZDRM account.
-Also you need to set https://[rms_domain]/drmservice/playready as Autorization URL.
+Then you need to set https://[rms_domain]/drmservice/playready as Autorization URL.
 ![screenshot](img/fairplay-ezdrm-acc.png)

 1. Create Content Key Policy with FairPlay option.
 Set appropriate Issuer, Audience and KeyValue(Base64-encoded string).
 Additional claims cam be added in RequiredClaims array if needed.